Wind Dancer: New Warriors

 For as-yet-unknown reasons, Sofia moves to New York City, where she lives alone and works as a waitress.
 She feels directionless in her new "normal" life and has nightmares about losing her powers.
-During the dream, Sofia enjoyed the pleasures of winged flight.
 Around this time, Sofia begins to receive strange messages from a group calling itself the New Warriors.
 The group sends a messenger whom Sofia recognizes as Barry, a young man she knew (and flirted with) from the restaurant she works in.
 Barry explains that he is a depowered mutant, and is actually her old friend from the Xavier Institute, Beak, whom she did not recognize because of his altered appearance post-M-Day.
 Beak transports Sofia into the secret base of the New Warriors, but she rejects their efforts to talk her into joining the group.

 However, a battle between the New Warriors and a new Zodiac breaks out near the restaurant where Sofia works and she witnesses Cancer kill the New Warrior Longstrike.
 With the Warriors fighting a losing battle and a little boy caught in the crossfire, Sofia charges towards Cancer, providing enough distraction to give her friends the upper hand.
 While the superpowered individuals battle, Sofia tries to get the young boy to safety but is blasted from behind.
-At the hospital, doctors determine Sofia is suffering from burns, a concussion, and various other problems from the attack.
-During a comatose state, Sofia dreams she is meeting her mother in Heaven and once again bears angel-like wings.

-Sofia makes headlines for her heroic deeds during the battle.
-She is expected to fully recover and has only lost her hair due to surgery.
-Upon her release from the hospital, Mantega reconsiders Night Thrasher's offer to join the team right as he is about to disband the group following the disastrous encounter with the Zodiac.
+Upon her release from the hospital, Sofia reconsiders Night Thrasher's offer to join the New Warriors as he is considering disbanding the group.
+She takes the codename Renascence and utilizes a suit with electrified tentacles to make up for her lack of powers.

-Renascence

-Sofia's first mission as a New Warrior puts her and the team up against the Alphaclan, a villain team atop of S.H.I.E.L.D.'s most wanted list.
-While Wondra says Sofia "held her own on her first mission", the team's efforts fall short until Night Thrasher intervenes.

-Sofia takes on the codename Renascence while operating with the New Warriors.
-She continues to waitress at her job and lives off-base as to never be dependent on someone else ever again.
-After the New Warriors disband Sofia keeps the tech she had been given.